elarcoiris/ios-webview-tester/README.md

       })
     }
 ```
-- From this point on, you will need to access localhost via https://localhost:3333
+- From this point on, you will need to access localhost via https://localhost:3333 on simulator and https://192.168.0.1:3333 etc on device for local development